Fix: App and Browser Control Option Missing in Windows 11

 Execute the entered commands

-4. Once done, close Command Prompt and restart your PC.
-Upon reboot, check if the issue is resolved.
+4. When you’re done, close Command Prompt and restart your PC.
+After rebooting, check if the App & Browser Control option has reappeared.

 3. Delete the Relevant Folder